Pale, Republika Srpska: Bosnian War

-During 1991 and 1992, as the tensions rose in the run up to the Bosnian War, the Pale region became an administrative center of the nascent anti-Sarajevo and pro-Serb Republika Srpska.
-It would remain a center of activity for the Serb forces during their Siege of Sarajevo which led to the deaths of more than 10,000 people and the wounding of 56,000 (including 15,000 children).
-Several high ranking Serb commanders in control of forces from the region, including General Stanislav Galić were sentenced by the International Criminal Tribunal for the former Yugoslavia (ICTY) for crimes against the people of Sarajevo where a campaign of unrelenting violence against the inhabitants was led.
+During 1991 and 1992, as the tensions rose in the run up to the Bosnian War, the Pale region became an administrative center of the Republika Srpska.
+It would remain a center of activity for Bosnian Serb forces during their Siege of Sarajevo which led to the deaths of more than 13,000 people, including some 5,000 civilains and the wounding of 56,000 (including 15,000 children).
+Several high ranking Serb commanders in control of forces from the region, including General Stanislav Galić were sentenced by the International Criminal Tribunal for the former Yugoslavia (ICTY) for crimes committed against the inhabitants of Sarajevo during the siege.

 The town became the nominal administrative headquarters of the Bosnian Serb government, while Banja Luka became the de facto capital.
 Pale remained an important cultural center with a collection of cultural and informational institutions such as a news agency (SRNA), a television station (Canal S) and newspapers (Javnost and Ognjišta) are based there.

 Post-Dayton

 The Bosnian War ended with the signing of the Dayton Peace accords on 14 December 1995.
 With the war at the end the town returned to some sort of normalcy.
 As the Constitution of Republika Srpska sets out that Sarajevo is the capital of Republika Srpska which was recognized as an entity of Bosnia and Herzegovina by the Dayton Peace Agreement, the administrative capital has now transferred to Banja Luka.

-After Dayton agreement was signed, during 1996, exodus of Sarajevo Serbs happened.
-Some of Sarajevo Serbs settled in Pale, leading to significant population growth of the city (in relative terms).
-After war, few important faculties of University of East Sarajevo are placed in Pale.
+After the Dayton agreement was signed, an exodus of Sarajevo Serbs occurred in 1996.
+Some Sarajevo Serbs settled in Pale.
+After the war, some important faculties of University of East Sarajevo were placed in Pale.